unoplatform/uno/doc/articles/intro.md

 <br/>

-Uno Platform lets you write an application once in Xaml and C#, and deploy it to any target platform.
+Uno Platform lets you write an application once in XAML and C#, and deploy it to any target platform.

 <br/>